van007/Prompt2Powerpoint/README.md

 ### Image Options
 1. **No Images**: Clean, text-only presentations for maximum focus
 2. **Image Placeholders**: Transparent placeholders that can be manually replaced in PowerPoint
+3. **Local Images**: Use your own images from the `assets/images/` folder with intelligent keyword matching

 ### Image Layouts (when images are enabled)
 - **Full Width**: Image at top, text content below